 Diploma in Counselling and Buddhist Psychology

-I have completed the three year Training in Hakomi (Mindfulness based body psychotherapy).
+I have also completed the 3 year Training in Hakomi (Mindfulness based body psychotherapy).
 I continue to study this approach and am working towards certification.
 2017 - present

 Certificate in Focusing

 I am a registered member of BACP and adhere to their ethical guidelines.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.